gabrielvalee/OpenSSL-SimpleDecoder/README.md

 # Simple OpenSSL decoder

-This is a OpenSSL decoder developed in python for the class of "information security audit" in the "Federal University of Uberlandia".
+This is an OpenSSL decoder developed in python for the class of "information security audit" in the "Federal University of Uberlandia".

 What was requested in the project:
  Someone encrypted 15 files using a strong encryptor (aes/256 bits), the password may contain words (upper and lowercase), numbers, exclamation point(!) and at sign(@).
 You know whoever encrypted the files likes "La casa de papel" a drama television series.
 You must find the passwords for the files.